 In lieu of flowers please donate to the General Missionary Fund of the Church of Jesus Christ of Latter-day Saints.

-To send flowers to Effie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Effie Rich, please visit our floral store.